 - The dark spot at the back of the abdomen is literally the eyes of all the babies

 After you notice these signs, mark your calendar as they will give birth to their fry in 60 days.
 Once they are ready to give birth, they will give birth to 40-100 fry.

 Molly Fish Pregnancy Stages or Cycle

-Molly fish are very easy to breed, and most of the times mollies are already pregnant when purchased at a pet store.
-There are four stages in molly fish pregnancy cycle they are: fertilization, gestation period, fry, and adult.
+Molly fish are very easy to breed, and most of the time, mollies are already pregnant when purchased at a pet store.
+There are four stages in the molly fish pregnancy cycle; they are fertilization, gestation period, fry, and adult.

 Molly Fish Fry